Identifying a Need

 Kane Street Community Garden Established

-The newly organized Hunger Task Force of La Crosse determined a community garden sounded appealing as the county had recently examined the eating habits of low income individuals and found they did not eat enough fruits and vegetables—partly because of the expense.
-A garden could not only provide food for those who needed it, but provide the vegetables that were missing from many diets.
+The newly organized Hunger Task Force of La Crosse determined a community garden could not only provide food for those who needed it, but provide the vegetables that were missing from many diets.

 Food Recovery Program Becomes Major Initiative